RedHat-UX/red-hat-design-system/docs/theming/developers.md

 passing data between components.

-Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element which makes its context data (in our case, `light` or `dark`) available to its children.
+Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element, which makes its context data (in our case, `light` or `dark`) available to its children.
 By doing so we ensure accessible colors are applied given any possible change in context value higher up in the
 <abbr title="Document Object Model">DOM</abbr> tree.